 - Have breast cancer

-But the good news is that women who can’t use estrogen can still use Depo-Provera®.
+But the good news is that people who can’t use estrogen can still use Depo-Provera®.
 Depo-Provera® may also benefit patients with sickle cell disease by decreasing sickle cell attacks.
-Depo-Provera® may also lessen the number of seizures in women with epilepsy.
+Depo-Provera® may also lessen the number of seizures in people with epilepsy.

 What if I want to get pregnant?
 Should I use Depo-Provera®?

 If you want to get pregnant in the next year, you may not want to use Depo-Provera®, since it can prevent pregnancy for 6-10 months after the last injection.
 However, if timing is not an issue and you don’t want to get pregnant for a couple of years, then you can use Depo-Provera® (if it’s right for you) until up to one year before you want to get pregnant.